 What stands out on college applications and essays for Admissions Counselors?
 When should a high school student start thinking deeply about which college to choose?
 What types of questions should high school students be asking when choosing a college?
 What really stands out to colleges in your college essay?
 How involved should parents be in the college application process without hindering the student’s acceptance?

 Get answers to these questions and more in this episode of the podcast, as we learn what it looks like to set yourself apart in the college application process.
-Hear directly from Impact 360 Institute’s Enrollment Team, Nikki Gentry and Hannah Purdie who are phenomenal at helping students navigate this.
+Hear directly from former members of Impact 360 Institute’s Enrollment Team, Nikki Dutton and Hannah Purdie who are phenomenal at helping students navigate this.
 Whether you are a parent or a student, this episode will provide with some valuable secrets to rock your college application now!

 Learn More About Our Guests: